 Note: this term is essentially the Millennial “Carpe Diem”, but probably less frequently tattooed on people’s lower backs.

 Frying those walnuts?
 Fondling that waistcoat?
 Firing that walrus?
 Not even close.
 FTW actually means “For The Win,” and that’s enough to leave the average adult puzzled.
-Truth be told, FTW can be used in countless situations in the online world, and the probabilities that you’ve seen this term floating around somewhere on the Internet are high.
+Truth be told, FTW can be used in countless situations in the online world, and the probability that you’ve seen this term floating around somewhere on the Internet is high.